Guidelines for Submitting a Case

 The answer key should repeat the questions in the case, if there are any, and then, for each question, provide a reasonable answer.

-If your case contains copyrighted material, usually images or graphs (though this could also be extensive text taken verbatim) from a previously published source, we ask that you flag that material for us at the time you submit your case and tell us where it comes from (a complete citation, the URL for the website, etc.) so that we can determine who we should contact to secure permission to publish it as part of your case on our website.
+If your case contains copyrighted material, (images, graphs or extensive text taken verbatim) from a previously published source or Internet, please flag that material for us at the time you submit your case.
+Tell us where it comes from (a complete citation, the URL for the website, etc.) so that we can determine who we should contact to secure permission to publish it as part of your case on our website.

 Our collection is peer reviewed.
 All cases submitted to us are first reviewed in-house by us.
 At this stage, we may send it back to you for further work.
 Once we feel your draft is ready, we will send it out to be reviewed following a double-blind peer-review process.
 Typically, we use two, often three, outside reviewers with expertise in the subject area of the case and experience in teaching science using the case method.
 We give outside reviewers two to three weeks to complete their review.
 After we have reviewed the external reviewers' comments, we will forward them to you and ask you to consider them as you revise your case.
 After these revisions and resubmission of the case, we will make a decision as to whether we accept it for the collection.